-2023 ANNUAL WATER QUALITY REPORT (JANUARY-DECEMBER 2022 DATA)

-The City of Sanford is pleased to present to you this year's Annual Water Quality Report.
+2024 ANNUAL DRINKING WATER QUALITY REPORT (JANUARY-DECEMBER 2023 DATA) The City of Sanford is pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the water quality and services we deliver to you every day.
 Our fundamental goal is to provide you with a safe and dependable supply of drinking water.
 We are committed to ensuring the quality of your water and strive to continually improve the water treatment process and protect our water resources.

+It is our pleasure to report that the drinking water we produce meets or exceeds all Federal and State water quality regulations.
 We have learned through our monitoring and testing that some constituents have been detected.
 The Environmental Protection Agency (EPA) has determined that your water is safe for most people (see Immuno-Compromised People section on back) at these levels.